sgillies/scipy-rasterio/abstract.md

 (Public if proposal is accepted)

 Rasterio is a GDAL and Numpy-based Python library guided by lessons learned over a decade of using GDAL and Python to solve geospatial problems.
-It increases efficiency when working with geospacial raster data, and is more fun.
+Among these lessons: the importance of productivity, enjoyability, and serendipity.

 I will discuss the motivation for writing Rasterio and explain how and why it diverges from other GIS software and embraces Python types, protocols, and